Weakly Learning to Match Experts in Online Community: Introduction

-In this paper, we study a more open question: given a new question, how to find appropriate experts who will \textit{agree to answer} this question?
-The problem is much more challenging than the traditional matching problem, which is mainly concerned with the relevance between a question and an expert's interest.
-However, factors that affect an expert to accept (or reject) a review invitation are more complicated, including not only the relevance of the question topic to the expert's interest, but also the popularity of the question and whether the expert can gain attention from others.
-For peer review, other reasons for experts (researchers) to decline a review invitation include having too many reviews at hand and a tight deadline for completing the review \cite{tite2007peer,willis2016peer}.
+\hide{ For peer review, other reasons for experts (researchers) to decline a review invitation include having too many reviews at hand and a tight deadline for completing the review \cite{tite2007peer,willis2016peer}.
 Another survey of political science journals also finds that decline rate is related to the expert's personal experience, e.g., top experts are more likely to decline than junior experts~\cite{djupe2015peer}.
-Technically, the challenge is how to design a principled approach to deal with the problem of expertise matching by considering the declination.
+Technically, the challenge is how to design a principled approach to deal with the problem of expertise matching by considering the expert response. }